Poornachandra108/SmartATS-Reviewer/README.md

 ## 📖 Project Overview

-Job hunting can be overwhelming — especially when rejection emails come without feedback.
+Job hunting can be overwhelming, especially when rejection emails come without feedback.
-This inspired me to build *SmartATS Reviewer* — an intelligent application that helps job seekers analyze their resumes against job descriptions and provides actionable feedback.
+This inspired me to build *SmartATS Reviewer* an intelligent application that helps job seekers analyze their resumes against job descriptions and provides actionable feedback.

-By leveraging Google's Gemini Pro AI, this tool reviews resumes just like an Applicant Tracking System (ATS) would — and guides users on how to improve their profiles for better shortlisting chances.
+By leveraging Google's Gemini Pro AI, this tool reviews resumes just like an Applicant Tracking System (ATS) would and guides users on how to improve their profiles for better shortlisting chances.

 ---